|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-The limited protection of personal information for those who engages with online social networks (eg Google, YouTube, Facebook, Twitter) has provoked a range of legal policy and law reform debates.
+The limited protection of privacy for those who engage with online social networks has provoked a range of policy and law reform debates.
 This subject will delve deeply into the question of privacy law and social networks in an effort to explain and critique the current legal position as well as considering a range of proposals for improvements in the law.

 - Introduction: privacy in a networked environment;

-- Precursors: pamphlets, poetry, diaries, letters, biography, newspapers, photography, cinema, telephone, video and the rise of privacy;
+- Precursors: publication of diaries, letters, biographies, newspapers, photography, cinema, telephone, video and the rise of privacy;

-- Traditional legal responses: the development of common law and statutory doctrine centred around misuse of private information;
+- Traditional legal responses: the development of common law and statutory doctrines dealing with aspects of privacy protection (not always explicitly);

-- Post-war pockets of specialised privacy law including data protection, surveillance devices, spam, do not call register and accompanying institutional innovations;
+- Post-war pockets of specialised 'sui generis' laws including data protection, consumer protection, surveillance laws, and accompanying institutional innovations;

 - Modern trends and controversies: rise of an online networked society and challenges to privacy, problems of multi-jurisdictional laws;